Lost-Outpost/sovngarde/GAMEPLAY.md

   > :ledger: Includes custom Septimus balance patch.

 - [Cloaks and Capes](https://www.nexusmods.com/skyrimspecialedition/mods/2019) - This mod adds the craftable 'Fur Cloak' and 'Linen Cape' to the game of Skyrim

-- [Common Clothes and Armors](https://www.nexusmods.com/skyrimspecialedition/mods/21305) - Common clothes and armors adds new armor variants and clothes around skyrim for more diversity

 - [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Expands the weapons in the Dawnguard Arsenal, which are used by Dawnguard NPCs and craftable by the player